 Even if you took a breathalyzer test, there is a large margin of error that may have resulted in a false positive.
 We may be able to prove that the breathalyzer device malfunctioned.
 Breathalyzer test results are not always accurate, as stated by MedlinePlus.

-For a free legal consultation with a Intoxication Manslaughter Lawyer serving Lewisville, call (214) 696-9253
+For a free legal consultation with a Intoxication Manslaughter Lawyer in Lewisville, call (214) 696-9253

 Establish That You Were Drugged or Involuntarily Intoxicated